What’s the Most Popular Game Around the World?

 Our final list was, in no particular order: League of Legends, Grand Theft Auto V, Apex Legends, Call of Duty: Warzone, Valorant, Fortnite, Counter-Strike: Global Offensive (CSGO), FIFA 21, Dota 2, Hearthstone, Minecraft, World of Warcraft, PUBG, Escape From Tarkov, Tom Clancy’s Rainbow Sig Siege, Rocket League, Overwatch, Genshin Impact, NBA 2K21, Call of Duty: Black Ops Cold War, Valheim.

 We then used the Google Trends API to run the list of our final 21 games across (almost) every country in the world.
-As the Trends API only allows 5 comparisons at a time, we used a single comparison term that remained in all searches to help us identify the most popular games per country.
+As the Trends API only allows 5 comparisons at a time, we used a single comparison term that remained in all searches to help us identify the most popular games by country.
 We then manually checked the Google Trends page — yes, for every country — to ensure figures were correct.

 After streaming viewership defined our shortlist of games to choose from, Google search demand determined our popularity score.
 We used the average search demand over the last 90 days to ensure the data was up-to-date but also stretched far enough back to account for random popularity spikes.